Better weather aids battle against deadly Western wildfires

 SALEM, Ore.
 (AP) — Diminishing winds and rising humidity helped firefighters battling deadly blazes in Oregon and California, but with dozens of people still missing, authorities in both states feared that the receding flames could reveal many more dead across the blackened landscape.

 Oregon’s emergency management director said officials were preparing for a possible “mass fatality event,” and the state fire marshal was abruptly placed on administrative leave.
+The total death toll in California, Oregon and Washington state stood at 23 at midday Saturday.
+The White House announced that President Donald Trump would visit California on Monday for a briefing on the fires.

-In California, smoke that painted skies orange also helped crews corral the state’s deadliest blaze of the year.
-The smoke helped blocked the sun, reducing temperatures and raising humidity, officials said.
+The same smoke that painted California skies orange also helped crews corral the state’s deadliest blaze of the year by blocking the sun, reducing temperatures and raising humidity, officials said.

 Nine people, including a 16-year-old boy, have been confirmed dead in California since lightning-caused fires that started weeks ago fused into a monster blaze that largely destroyed Berry Creek, a tiny hamlet in the Sierra Nevada foothills northeast of San Francisco.